pratik-hanmante/GreenGenie/README.md

 ## 🚀 Overview

-FarmAI is a comprehensive agricultural intelligence platform built using microservices architecture, inspired by Chris Blakely's patient management system design patterns.
-The system combines custom Large Language Models with modern Spring Boot microservices to provide farmers with personalized advice, real-time insights, and data-driven recommendations.
+GreenGenie is a comprehensive agricultural intelligence platform built using microservices architecture.The system combines custom Large Language Models with modern Spring Boot microservices to provide farmers with personalized advice, real-time insights, and data-driven recommendations.

 ## ✨ Architecture Overview